 1881 – In the United States, the Indian Treaty-Keeping and Protective Association (later Women’s National Indian Association) is founded by Mary Lucinda Bonney and Amelia Stone Quinton.

-Clara Barton establishes the American branch of the Red Cross and becomes its first president.
+Clara Barton established the American branch of the Red Cross and became its first president.

-Helen Hunt Jackson publishes A Century of Dishonor, a profound condemnation of the treatment of Native Americans by the United States.
+Helen Hunt Jackson published A Century of Dishonor, a profound condemnation of the treatment of Native Americans by the United States.

-1885 – Sarah E. Goode becomes the first African-American woman to receive a patent, for a bed that folded up into a cabinet.
-Goode, who owned a furniture store in Chicago, intended the bed to be used in apartments.
+1885 – Sarah E. Goode becomes the first African-American woman to receive a patent for a bed that folded up into a cabinet.
+Goode, who owned a furniture store in Chicago, Illinois, intended the bed to be used in apartments.

 1889 – Jane Addams and Ellen Gates Starr found Hull House in Chicago.
 It is one of the first settlement houses in the United States and the most famous.